Asian Lady Beetles in Memphis TN Metro Area

 The colorful Asian ladybug, originally brought over from Asia to the United States between 1978 and 1981, was intended to help manage aphids, scale, and other agricultural pests.
 Over time, it has spread extensively throughout the country.
 These ladybugs often find their way into homes in significant quantities, establishing themselves as common pests during the winter months within buildings and houses.

 This particular species is a hungry predator of crop pests and reproduces multiple times within a year.
 Their natural inclination to gather in groups and their knack for infiltrating structures often leads to them becoming bothersome pests within buildings.
 It’s not uncommon to discover hundreds, or even thousands, of these beetles both inside and outside homes.
 Asian lady beetles can be found residing in attics, wall crevices, clinging to siding, hiding in closets, and they may also be drawn to light sources.

 Asian Lady Beetle Behaviors, Threats, or Dangers

-Although Asian lady beetles may bite, their bite does not seriously injure humans or spread diseases.
-If handled or crushed, they will emit a foul odor and leave a stain.
-In fall, beetles seek out crevices and protected areas around homes to spend the winter, congregating in attics, wall cavities, cracks around door frames, and within soffits and wall voids.
-If a large number of beetles gain access inside of homes, they can stain drapery and clothing.
-Asian lady beetles cannot survive sub-freezing temperatures, although they can survive within homes and buildings that provide adequate warmth and humidity.
+While Asian lady beetles are capable of biting, their bites do not pose a significant threat to humans or transmit diseases.
+When handled or crushed, these beetles release an unpleasant odor and can leave behind stains.
+During autumn, they actively seek out sheltered spots and crevices near residential structures to spend the winter.
+Common gathering areas include attics, wall openings, cracks around door frames, as well as within soffits and wall voids.
+If a large number of beetles manage to infiltrate homes, they can potentially stain draperies and clothing.
+It’s important to note that Asian lady beetles cannot survive in sub-freezing temperatures, although they can thrive indoors where sufficient warmth and humidity are present.
 If you are dealing with an infestation, always contact a licensed beetle exterminator.